Long Term Investment Truths

 Sometimes you see people invest heavily in sectors that include their own industry or career field.
 An investor works for an oil company, so he or she gets heavily into the energy sector.
 When energy companies go through a rough patch, that investor’s portfolio may be in for a rough ride.
 Correspondingly, that investor has less capacity to tolerate stock market risk than a faculty surgeon at a university hospital, a federal prosecutor, or someone else whose career field or industry will be less buffeted by the winds of economic change.

 You learn to be patient.
 Even if you prefer a tactical asset allocation strategy over the standard buy-and-hold approach, time teaches you how quickly the markets rebound from downturns and why you should stay invested even through systemic shocks.
 The pursuit of your long-term financial objectives should not falter – your future and your quality of life may depend on realizing them.
+Contact Barnes Capital Group to get a hold on your financial objectives.

 Securities Offered Through Allen, Mooney & Barnes Brokerage Services, LLC Member FINRA and SIPC.
 Money Management Offered Through Allen, Mooney & Barnes Investment Advisors, LLC.